 On 12th October, Glasgow City Council named Keepmoat Homes as its preferred developer for the residential development at the Sighthill Transformational Regeneration Area (TRA) in the city.

 Here at Compare My Move we’re interested in all things home and moving, especially news about a major regeneration project that will deliver affordable homes in Glasgow.
-So before looking at Glasgow removal specialists, take a look at this major regeneration project and what it offers the area.
+So before looking for Glasgow removals companies, take a look at this major regeneration project and what it offers the area.

 The regeneration of Sighthill is the biggest regeneration project in the UK outside of London.
 The £250m project will deliver almost 1,000 new high-quality homes for sale and rent; a new community school campus; a new footbridge across the M8, creating a 'street in the sky' to connect Sighthill to the neighbouring city centre; and a new road bridge across the railway to link Sighthill and Port Dundas.